-In June 2018, the deaths of Kate Spade and Anthony Bourdain thrust suicide into the national headlines.
-So, too, did a published report from the Centers for Disease Control which confirmed that suicide rates increased more than 30 percent in half of states between 1999 and 2016.
+Deaths of celebrities like Kate Spade and Anthony Bourdain have thrust suicide into the national headlines.
+So, too, have statistics like a published report from the Centers for Disease Control which confirmed that suicide rates increased more than 30 percent in half of states between 1999 and 2016.

 Such is the case in Minnesota, where suicide rates jumped 40 percent in 18 years.

-Minnesota's suicide rate increased 40 percent since 1999.
+Minnesota's suicide rate has increased 40 percent since 1999.

 Hennepin County strives to combat this trend locally, building on a variety of efforts.
 For instance, the county offers COPE, a 24/7/365 emergency mental health service for adults 18 and older.
 COPE can be accessed at 612-596-1223 and is mobile, meaning that the team can respond to crises in person.
 There’s also Child Crisis (612-348-2233), an emergency mental health service for people 17 and younger.

-Starting this year, Hennepin County is also collaborating with the Minnesota Department of Health on a five-year Zero Suicide grant.
+Starting last year, Hennepin County also began collaborating with the Minnesota Department of Health on a five-year Zero Suicide grant.
 The grant is focused on reducing youth suicides, the second leading cause of death for young people ages 10 to 24.

 Suicide is a complex problem that affects people of all ages, races, and income levels.